We offer a 100% remote sign up process. Get our team of attorneys working on your case immediately. ×

 Everyone recovers from surgery differently.
-Some people experience more pain and others experience different side effects as part of the recovery process.
+Some people experience more pain, and others experience different side effects as part of the recovery process.
 However, at some point, the pain you feel isn’t part of the healing process, but a warning sign that something is wrong.

 If the mesh used to treat a hernia is faulty, it can lead to months or years of expensive medical treatment.
 Even when manufacturers issue recalls on defective medical devices, the damage is already done.
 Hundreds of patients could have the recalled product inside of them.
 This puts them at risk for chronic pain and suffering.

-If you underwent hernia repair surgery and suffer from chronic pain and other problems, you could be experiencing complications from a mesh infection.
+If you underwent hernia repair surgery and suffered from chronic pain and other problems, you could be experiencing complications from a mesh infection.
 There could be something more to your pain than side effects from recovery.
 Here’s what you need to know about mesh infections from hernia repair and why these problems occur.

 When something becomes infected, one of the easiest ways to deal with it is by taking antibiotics.
-Unfortunately, this is not possible when the infection occurs within surgical mesh.
-This is because synthetic mesh is non-absorbable, which blocks medication too.
+Unfortunately, this is not possible when the infection occurs within the surgical mesh.
+This is because the synthetic mesh is non-absorbable, which blocks medication too.
 The only way to stop the spread of infection is with surgery to remove it.

-Mesh is a popular option to repair hernia’s due to it’s effectiveness, as reported in the February 2016 edition of JAMA Surgery.
+Mesh is a popular option to repair hernia’s due to its effectiveness, as reported in the February 2016 edition of JAMA Surgery.
 The study found that repairs performed with mesh have a lower rate of recurrence than repairs performed with stitches.

 However, the same report found that hernia mesh repairs have a higher rate of infection.
-JAMA reported that the probability of an infection with mesh was 7.3 percent compared to just 6.6 percent with stitches.
+JAMA reported that the probability of infection with mesh was 7.3 percent compared to just 6.6 percent with stitches.
 Mesh also increases the likelihood of seromas.
 These are sensitive pockets filled with a yellow-clear liquid.
 The risk with mesh (7.7 percent) is more than double that of using stitches (3.8%).

 Various factors contribute to the likelihood of a hernia mesh infection.
 These include:

-Even without these risk factors, infection can still occur.
+Even without these risk factors, the infection can still occur.
 A healthy patient can still experience infection or body rejection.
 Patients with one or more risk factors can suffer complications that are not related to them.
-Only a doctor can decide if the side effects cause by the surgery are normal or a sign of a more serious infection.
+Only a doctor can decide if the side effects caused by the surgery are normal or a sign of a more serious infection.

 If you are experiencing chronic pain or discomfort, contact your doctor immediately.

-If you know the symptoms of a hernia mesh infection you can determine whether the situation is severe enough to see your doctor.
+If you know the symptoms of a hernia mesh infection, you can determine whether the situation is severe enough to see your doctor.
 When a few symptoms start to form, know that an infection is possible.
 It’s unlikely that you will experience all these symptoms and some of the symptoms might appear after others.
 Only a trained medical professional can accurately diagnose your problems.
 Contact your doctor if you experience:

 Some of these symptoms might come as a surprise to patients.
 According to the Oral Health Foundation, acids produced in the stomach and digestive tract can come up through the esophagus and affect the teeth.
 Bacteria caused by hernia infections can wear down teeth, making them more sensitive.
-Some patients might even experience more cavities than normal, tooth chips, or cracks because of the wear.
+Some patients might even experience more cavities than normal, tooth chips, or cracks because of wear.

 All the symptoms of a hernia mesh infection should be treated seriously, but some need immediate action.
 If your surgical site refuses to heal within a few days or a week of surgery, contact your doctor.
-Your hernia site could be infected or other medications could prevent it from healing.
+Your hernia site could be infected, or other medications could prevent it from healing.